 New ownership of the Force India team raises the prospect of a change of name to provide a stronger marketing platform for Storey’s brand, following a similar path as rival product Red Bull.

 TJ13 believes that the name of the new team will be Rich Energy Racing.
+Further, the business name was registed late last year at Companies House UK.

 During an interview with motorsport.tv’s Peter Windsor; William Storey, CEO of Rich Energy, said he felt the move to buy a Formula One Team was a “natural progression” for the company.